hotwax/oms-documentation/everything/sop/add-new-variance-reason.md

-# Creating a New Variance Reason in HotWax Commerce
+# Add New Variance Reason

 This Standard Operating Procedure (SOP) outlines the steps required to create a new variance reason in HotWax Commerce, for retailers to record variances in the cycle count app.